pauloddr/articles/fighting-game-in-javascript.md

 It's a linear system, without diminishing returns on the base value.
 That way, players won't feel "forced" to balance out their attributes just because investing in a single node is less effective.
 If players want to invest everything in Strength and Vitality, so be it, but they will move and recover slower, cause less stun, have weak SP generation, etc.

 It also brings offense and defense more in line: a character with max offense will take out a character with max defense in the same time it would take if both of them had no bonuses at all.
 No attributes "multiply" around each other: that's why I don't plan on implementing a mechanic for "damage resistance", for example, because it multiplies around Health points, thus causing potential balance issues.

+## AI Leagues

+The AI (Artificial Intelligence) in this game will be used for all CPU-controlled robots and also have its own mode.

+Developing an AI involves creating a tree of decisions the robot will make based on a number of criteria.

+A full game mode, called __AI Leagues__, will be available for players to take advantage of building the most perfect AIs possible.

+The robots are purely controlled by the AI built by the player.
+The player won't be able to control the robots in this mode.

+Players will take their robots to championships (Leagues) where each robot in the league fights other players' robots (or NPCs, if not enough players register).
+Each participant fights each other in a League at least once.

+Rankings will be based on W/L ratio (both of matches and rounds), with total damage received (the less the better) being used as tie breaker.

+Those Leagues are run ONLINE (in other words: on a server), with the replays being available for the player and general public to watch.
+All fights will run on a schedule, and they will be able to be watched as they happen -- leaderboards being updated in real time as well.

+League Tiers:

+* Local Leagues - player goes to an specific gym in the city and registers their characters in their leagues.
+Those are run daily.
+* District Leagues - player registers their characters on district leagues that are run weekly.
+* Regional Leagues - players registers their characters on city leagues that are run bi-weekly.
+* Major Leagues - player registers their characters on country-wide leagues that are run monthly.
+* Global Leagues - player registers their characters on worldwide leagues that are run over the course of three months.

+Characters will need to unlock the next tiers by placing above certain ranks in the leaderboard.
+Once a character unlocks the next tier, it (usually) can not return to the previous tier.
+So characters that are dominating in Local Leagues, once they get "promoted" to the next tier, they can no longer play Locals.
+This makes Local Leagues more of an entry point, and gives everyone a fair chance.
+Rewards will be balanced around this, so playing on District Leagues (which take longer) yields similar rewards as running Local Leagues seven times (and so on).
+In practice, this will be reflected on the number of contestants allowed in those Tiers, as the more they fight, the more rewards they earn.

+Entering a League costs a fee in in-game credits.

+Rewards for all League Tiers:

+* League XP - participating in a League gives that character "League XP" which can be used to improve their AI skills.
+All characters earn the same amount of XP, regardless of placement.
+The higher the League Tier, the higher the reward.
+* Normal XP - characters will earn a reduced amount of normal XP in this mode.
+* Credits - the better the placement, the more credits are awarded.
+Depending on placement, players will earn back what they paid to enter the League.
+If character keeps performing poorly, player will end up losing credits.
+* Unique rewards are being considered for the best contenders, such as gear, titles, etc.

+Some rewards are immediately earned as soon as a participant finishes a round (win or lose) in the League.
+The player will be able to improve/change the character over the course of a League.
+Additional rewards (related to placement) will be earned after all fights are finished.

 ## Multiplayer

+The Online Versus mode as we know it, with characters controlled by players.

 This is still pretty much a research.
 I'm not sure it will be technically viable for a Javascript game.